ozgureroglu/task_repo/README.md

 # jodel Task

 This repository contains the code for;
-1. Post service, which was developed as a REST app to mimic the service that os re to provide sample REST interface to demon
+1. Post service, which was developed as a REST app to mimic the service that was mentioned in the task.
+That simply includes REST services to create, delete, list messages.
+    * A github actions based pipeline has been added to demonstrate the dockerization of the service.

 2. Terraform code to create an EKS cluster on AWS